canidlogic/labrador/README.md

 ### Uniqueness

-Considering the full virtual file system that is established by the manifest, the file and directory names must obey three uniqueness constraints.
+Considering the full virtual file system that is established by the manifest, the file and directory names must obey four uniqueness constraints.

 The first uniqueness constraint is that each virtual directory may have at most one file whose Bitsy encoding begins with `index.` (case-insensitive with the dot as the last character).
 This is used to ensure there is no more than one index page per directory (see later section).

 The second uniqueness constraint is that within each directory among the set of file and subdirectory names that do not begin with `index.` (case-insensitive), the Bitsy decoding of each each file and subdirectory name must be unique.
 Note that since `index.` files are excluded from the set examined by this constraint, it is possible to have a directory that contains both `index.html` and `xq--index-x.html` even though both Bitsy decode to the name `index.html`  (In this case, the `index.html` will represent the page returned for the directory itself, while `xq--index-x.html` will be a file within the directory named `index.html` as explained in a later section.)

+The third uniqueness constraint is that no file or directory name in the manifest may be `.` or `..` which are reserved to mean the current directory and parent directory.

-The third uniqueness constraint is that the Bitsy encoding of directory names may not begin with a case-insensitive match for `index.`  This is not really about uniqueness, but the constraint is included here because it is easy to check with the other two.
+The fourth uniqueness constraint is that the Bitsy encoding of directory names may not begin with a case-insensitive match for `index.`  This is not really about uniqueness, but the constraint is included here because it is easy to check with the other three.

 ## Website tree